 MYTH #6: Punishment is the best way to cure addiction

 There’s a huge misconception that punishment can “scare” addicts into sobriety.
 However, there’s a big difference between sending someone to prison where the access to drugs is virtually cut off and finding lasting sobriety through recovery.
 Look, it’s easy to get clean in prison.
 But, without the tools of recovery, relapse is virtually guaranteed once returned to society.

 When threatened with punishments like arrest or incarceration, rational people modify their behaviors.
 Those with a substance use disorder, however, are living with a disease where the emotional and motivational need for drugs completely and totally outweighs the threat of negative consequences.

 Have questions about outpatient drug rehab?
 Call us now.
 Ventura: (805) 650-3094 | Thousand Oaks: (805) 497-6169

 Again, it’s all related to the neurological changes brought on by drugs or alcohol.

 The good news is that addiction is an extremely treatable condition!
-Treatment begins with exposing the secrecy and lies and denial that accompany addiction to the light of day.
+Treatment begins with exposing the secrecy, lies, and denial that accompany addiction to the light of day.
 This often requires the help of a drug rehab.
 Once exposed, the treatment is a combination of behavioral modification, education, individual and family counseling and ongoing support and accountability.
 Studies show that the recovery rate for addiction is virtually the same as for other chronic illnesses like diabetes and hypertension.

 So just what is Drug Rehab?

 According to Wikipedia, Drug rehabilitation (often drug rehab or just rehab) is a term for the processes of medical or psychotherapeutic treatment, for dependency on psychoactive substances such as alcohol, prescription drugs, and street drugs such as cocaine, heroin or amphetamines.
 The general intent is to enable the patient to cease substance abuse, in order to avoid the psychological, legal, financial, social, and physical consequences that can be caused, especially by extreme abuse.
 Treatment includes medication for depression or other disorders, counseling by experts and sharing of experience with other participants.
 Some rehab centers include meditation and spiritual wisdom in the treatment process.